 Models in the 3M SecureFit Protective Eyewear 400X Series feature stylish colors, unique Pressure Diffusion Temple (PDT) technology for comfort, and a sculpted brow guard to give additional coverage from flying particles.
 In addition, 3M SecureFit Protective Eyewear is a brand that produces frames with minimum temple arm interference.
 Most models include lightweight frames that do not require hefty temple arms for support.

-In addition, many frame designs have nose bridges to assist spread the frame’s weight, decreasing the pressure on the temple arm.
+In addition, many frame designs have nose bridges to assist in spreading the frame’s weight, decreasing the pressure on the temple arm.
 As a result, many 3M SecureFit Protective Eyewear frames include very narrow or ultra-thin temple arms that will not cause undue pain when tucked within an ear defender’s pad.

 This Safety Glass features an ANSI-approved impact grade and is lightweight enough to provide a high degree of comfort for simple household jobs.
 A foam gasket around the frame to help prevent dust, anti-fog lenses with UVA and UVB protection, and a wraparound design for peripheral protection round out the innovative features of the glasses.